 Are you new to the Netherlands?
-You may have to integrate.
-You will then learn about life in the Netherlands.
+You may need to integrate.
+This means learning about life in the Netherlands.
 You will also learn Dutch.
 The municipality will help you with this.

-The rules below apply as of Jan.
-1, 2022.
-Did you start civic integration before Jan.
-1, 2022?
+The rules below apply from January 1, 2022.
+Did you start the integration process before January 1, 2022?
 Then different rules apply to you.

 Approach

-• You will receive an invitation to the broad intake from the municipality.
+• You will receive an invitation from the municipality for the comprehensive intake.

-• The municipality will create a Personal Plan for Integration and Participation (PIP) for you.
+• The municipality will draw up a personal integration and participation plan (PIP) for you.

-Are you a refugee and have a residence permit?
-Then the municipality pays for your lessons.
-The municipality also pays for the first 2 attempts for each exam.
+Are you a refugee and do you have a residence permit?
+Then the municipality will pay for your lessons.
+The municipality will also pay for the first two attempts at each exam.

 Description

-Do you have to integrate?
-Then you will receive a letter from the Education Executive Agency (DUO).
-You will also receive an invitation from the municipality for a broad intake.
-The broad intake consists of:
+Are you required to participate in an integration program?
+If so, you will receive a letter from the Education Executive Agency (DUO).
+You will also receive an invitation from the municipality for a comprehensive intake interview.
+The comprehensive intake interview consists of:

-• a test to determine what you can already do
+• a test to determine what you already know

 • a conversation about your situation

-The municipality then makes a plan that tells you how to integrate.
-This is called the personal plan for integration and participation (PIP).
-It states:
+The municipality will then draw up a plan setting out how you should integrate.
+This is called the personal integration and participation plan (PIP).
+It contains:

 • which classes you will take

-• How you conclude the civic integration.
-This goes with an exam or a closing interview.
+• how to complete the integration program.
+This involves an exam or a final interview.

 Are you going to integrate?
-Then you must also sign the participation statement.
-The participation statement explains how we want to treat each other in the Netherlands.
-Read more about the participation statement on DUO.nl.
+Then you must also sign the participation declaration.
+The participation declaration states how we want to interact with each other in the Netherlands.
+Read more about the participation declaration on DUO.nl.

 You can also integrate voluntarily.
 For example, if you want to become a Dutch citizen.
-Read more about voluntary integration on IND.nl.
+Read more about voluntary integration at IND.nl.

 The integration exam consists of:

-• The subjects of reading, listening, writing and speaking at language level B1
+• The subjects reading, listening, writing, and speaking at language level B1

-• Knowledge of Dutch Society (KNM).
-Here you will learn about Dutch customs, history and culture.
-For example, you will learn who runs the country.
-You will also learn how people in the Netherlands treat each other and situations.
-For example: what should you do when you are sick?
-What do you do with your garbage?
+• Kennis Nederlandse Maatschappij (KNM).
+Here you will learn about Dutch customs, history, and culture.
+For example, you will learn who governs the country.
+You will also learn how people in the Netherlands interact with each other and deal with situations.
+For example: what should you do if you are sick?
+What do you do with your trash?

-• Participation Statement.
-You attend a two-day workshop at the municipality.
-Here you will learn about the Dutch core values.
-For example, equality, freedom, solidarity and participation in society.
-Afterwards you will sign the participation statement.
+• Participation declaration.
+You will attend a two-day workshop at the municipality.
+Here you will learn about Dutch core values, such as equality, freedom, solidarity, and participating in society.
+Afterward, you will sign the participation declaration.

-You do not need to become a citizen in the following situations:
+You do not need to integrate in the following situations:

 • You have a Dutch passport.